Nursing Home Administrators: Education and Careers

 What Is a Nursing Home Administrator?

-Nursing home administrators oversee all operations at nursing home facilities, including both clinical and administrative tasks.
+Nursing home administrators oversee all operations at nursing home communities including both clinical and administrative tasks.
 These tasks include dealing with budgetary issues, marketing, patient care, and staff management.
+Some administrators may help oversee multiple areas while others focus on one specialty.

 What Do Nursing Home Administrators Do?